 - people who are at increased risk of complications from influenza infection including pregnant women and those who are medically at risk

-- Aboriginal and Torres Strait Islander people aged 15 years and older
+- all Aboriginal and Torres Strait Islander people from 6 months

 The free vaccine is available through general practice and other childhood immunisation providers from mid-April.

 To limit opportunities for contact with the influenza virus:

 - promote effective hand hygiene and cough etiquette

 - wash hands regularly with soap and water, and dry thoroughly afterwards